ndemi/jc-mining-new/README.md

 - Pickaxe durability stored in item metadata (default 100, -1 per swing) with automatic replacement when broken.
 - Ice drill durability (default 100, -3 per use) with an ox_target interaction, interact-sound drilling audio, bonus shiny ore rolls and water-dependent fish catches.
 - Washing system that requires the player to stand in configured RedM water zones, shows a countdown, and converts each shiny ore into a gem based on weighted probabilities (1 stone = 1 gem).
-- Simple configuration for rock yields, shiny ore chances, washing duration, gem table, drill rewards, eligible water bodies and fish loot tables.
+- Simple configuration for rock yields, shiny ore and pyrite chances, washing duration, gem table, drill rewards, eligible water bodies and fish loot tables.
+- Optional mining target points powered by ox_target to guide players to the correct dig spots.
+- Fully RSG Core driven notifications for durability updates, resource finds and tool swaps.

 ## Water bodies & washing
 `Config.WaterBodies` contains the list of RedM water zone hashes (lake, river, creek, pond or swamp) that the script will recognise.